mashakir1/angular-web/README.md

-# MyApp
+# Nimble Angular Project

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.1.
+This is sample project is generated to demonstrate the deployment of angular static website through CI/CD pipeline.

 ## Development server